hanifhefaz/elm-word2dict-matcher/examples/README.md

 This application uses the package developed. please download and run it in your own system. or check it on this link: https://eloquent-jang-1e05f0.netlify.app/ and then click on Chat and ask any question regarding the store or the products.

+The package is used and implemented in Chat.elm module inside the src/Pages folder.

 Thank you.